UI Data Source Configuration

 - Select the Python Driver tab named

-within the selected site. - At the top right corner - click on the
+Pythonwithin the selected site. - At the top right corner - click on the

 The Python (PYT) connection dialog will appear.